jcm802/iceland/README.md

 Landing and Home page are viewable.

-Hand coded with HTML, CSS, JavaScript.
-Features Node.js, Express, MongoDB, Mongoose as the back end.
+Written with HTML, CSS, JavaScript, with Node.js, Express, MongoDB, Mongoose as the back end.

 === Functionality ===